-[I originally wrote this post last year; I’m updating it and re-posting it this year.]
+[I originally wrote this post in 2015; I’ve given it a little update and posted it again this year.]

 I wonder what he would think about certain things.
 Such as:

 - would he hashtag any of the social causes of the present on Facebook or Twitter?
-Could you see him saying #blacklivesmatter #policelivesmatter #alllivesmatter ?
+Would he even use social media?

-- what would he have to say about the President’s recent executive orders for new gun control measures?
-For that matter, what would his feelings be about gun control in light of so many mass shooting incidents across the country and homicides in the inner cities?
+- what would he have to say about gun control in light of so many mass shooting incidents across the country and homicides in the inner cities?

 - what would his thoughts be on the refugee crisis, immigration, and American involvement in the Middle East?